If your application is refused, you will receive a letter explaining the reasons of your refusal. You have the right to appeal.

 Where do I submit an application with the new claim?

-If your initial application was refused by the Asylum Service and you did not submit an appeal and have a new claim or new elements, you must attend the Police Immigration Office of your district and complete an application form.
+If your initial application was refused by the Asylum Service and you did not submit an appeal and have a new claim or new elements, you must attend the Asylum Service to complete an application form.
 The Asylum Service will first examine whether the new elements or new claim really are new, and that you were not in a position to submit these before.
-During this examination you have the status of an asylum-seeker.
+During this examination you will not have the status of an asylum-seeker.